- Seas are small portions of an ocean. They are located in areas where ocean and land meet.

-The Tyrrhenian Sea is that part of the overall Mediterranean Sea that washes up against the western and northwestern coasts of Italy.
-Over on the other side of the Italian boot, that body of water between Italy and the Balkan peninsula is generally known as the Adriatic Sea.
+The Tyrrhenian Sea is the portion of the Mediterranean Sea that washes up against the western and northwestern coasts of Italy.
+Over on the other side of the Italian boot, the body of water between Italy and the Balkan peninsula is generally known as the Adriatic Sea.
 Further still, the part of the Mediterranean on the other side of the Balkan peninsula is known as the Aegean Sea.

 Out in the wider oceans themselves, it is possible to find many seas listed as being included as a similar type of subunit in their overall oceanic domain.
 The South China Sea is much in the news these days.
 Along with the Yellow Sea and the Sea of Japan, these are all part of the great Pacific Ocean yet retain their own distinct local identity as places along the Chinese coast.

 The Key Differences between Sea vs Ocean

 As mentioned above, size matters in terms of the definition of seas and oceans.
 Yet other differences also differentiate the two.
 Oceans are considered to be saltwater while seas are often considered to be saline water or less salty water.
 This is due to the proximity of seas to the landmasses of the earth.
 Freshwater rivers dump their output into the seas off the coast.
 This dilutes the oceanic salt level to some degree.